 These ports are not user configurable; they are hard coded.

-If these criteria are met, please proceed with the installation.
-After finishing the installation, you can verify that the C Tech Universal License Server was correctly installed and running with Windows Services Program:
+Once you have completed these steps, run the installer.
+After it finishes, you can verify the C Tech Universal License Server is installed and running by checking the Windows Services program:

-You should also verify that the C Tech License Manager can establish communication with the licensing server:
+You should also check that the C Tech License Manager can connect to the license server:

 Cloud Server Installation For Enterprise Customers

-We do have Enterprise customers who have successfully installed and operate the C Tech Universal License Server on platforms such as Azure and AWS.
+Some Enterprise customers run the C Tech Universal License Server on cloud platforms such as Azure and AWS.

 Info